-Jacinta Yanders is a PhD Candidate in the Department of English at The Ohio State University.
-She primarily researches representation in media as well as contemporary media trends.
-She is currently working on her dissertation, which examines the narrative impact and audience reception of television reimaginings in which a character’s race, gender, and/or sexuality has been changed.
+My name is Jacinta Yanders, and I’m a PhD candidate in the Department of English at The Ohio State University.
+I primarily research mediated representations of identity as well as contemporary media trends.
+Currently, I’m focused on completing my dissertation, which examines the narrative impact and audience reception of television reimaginings in which elements of a character’s identity have been changed from what they were in the original text.

-With an undergraduate degree in English Education, Jacinta previously taught English/Language Arts at the middle and high school levels.
-At the college level, Jacinta has taught a variety of subjects, such as writing, film studies, television studies, and digital media.
+I committed to becoming a teacher in the second grade (true story!), and my undergraduate degree is in English Education.
+As such, I’ve previously taught English/Language Arts at the middle and high school levels, and I’ve brought much of the pedagogical knowledge I acquired in those experiences to teaching at the college level.
+My college level teaching has spanned a variety of subjects, including composition, film studies, television studies, and digital media.